6 Reasons Why WordPress is a Better CMS for Enterprises Than Sitecore

 1. Simplified Content Management

-WordPress’ dashboard is pretty straightforward, even for new users.
-With a bit of exploration, everyone, including non-technical stakeholders, can get the hang of the backend.
+WordPress's dashboard is pretty straightforward, even for new users.
+With WordPress's user friendly interface, non technical users can easily navigate and manage content, reducing reliance on IT staff.
 After a few minutes of tinkering around, anyone can quickly create, edit, and publish content.

 On the other hand, Sitecore’s backend can be intimidating, particularly for team members who aren’t familiar with such layouts.
 This may require hours or days of specialized training, which apart from driving up costs, slows down operations.